Olive-blockchain/Olive-network.github.io/collections/_posts/2021-06-15-common-misconceptions-vol-1.md

 **Is olive really Green?
 You still use energy – and what about the e-waste?**

 olive is committed to being a truly sustainable digital currency.
 Not just less bad.
-Proof-of-Work was an amazing innovation but unforeseen challenges led to extremely high energy wastefulness and diminished decentralization.
-Bram recognized a need to conceive an evolved Nakamoto Consensus that is truly decentralized and not inherently wasteful and energy inefficient while retaining the network security of Proof-of-Work and improving on the programmability of Ethereum. olive’s energy use is approximately 0.1% - 0.3% that of cryptocurrencies that rely on Proof of Work.
+Proof-of-Work was an amazing innovation but unforeseen challenges led to extremely high energy wastefulness and diminished decentralization. jeffrey recognized a need to conceive an evolved Nakamoto Consensus that is truly decentralized and not inherently wasteful and energy inefficient while retaining the network security of Proof-of-Work and improving on the programmability of Ethereum. olive’s energy use is approximately 0.1% - 0.3% that of cryptocurrencies that rely on Proof of Work.
 While other cryptocurrencies may deploy Proof of Stake to reduce energy consumption, those systems will not be able to assure the same network security or deliver on decentralization.

 We take our responsibility to the planet and society very seriously, and when olive identified the risk of additional e-waste, we took immediate action.
 Although spent NVMes is not an issue (see above), olive will soon announce a partnership with top industry data center and storage companies to stop the current practice of shredding hard drives so they can be refurbished and have a second life once they are no longer dependable to store data.
 We are confident this will reduce global e-waste dramatically and hope to make further announcements in the coming weeks.